 To start the process, email your CV to the supervisors directly or email the postgraduate administrator Ms Emma Revill (email@example.com) to suggest another project within the area of interest of one of our groups or members of staff.

-Details of our current opportunities will be listed below when they are available.
+Details of our current opportunities will be listed on scholarships and funding when they are available.

 “I loved my PhD in tropical marine biology at Essex, which gave me a chance to develop really independent thinking and explore a world I was truly passionate about.
 I now apply the writing and communication skills I gained as a Government scientist, informing and influencing policymaking to improve the environment.”